Alfred Freyberg: Early life

 Freyberg was born the son of a farmer in Harsleben in the Harz district.
 He attended volksschule there and then went to the realgymnasium in Halberstadt.
-Beginning in 1911, he studied law at the University of Geneva, University of Königsberg, Ludwig Maximilian University of Munich and Martin Luther University of Halle-Wittenberg.
+Beginning in 1911, he studied law at the University of Geneva, University of Königsberg, Ludwig-Maximilians-Universität München (LMU Munich) and Martin Luther University Halle-Wittenberg.
 At the beginning of the First World War, he left school and entered the German Imperial Army as a Kriegsfreiwilliger (war volunteer).
 He served in an artillery regiment and was promoted to Leutnant of reserves in March 1917.
 That same year he was seriously wounded near Verdun, was awarded the Iron Cross, 2nd class, and was discharged after his recovery.

 Freyberg then returned to his studies and in 1918 passed the preliminary state law exam in Naumburg.
 Between 1918 and 1922 he worked as a Referendar (legal apprentice) in Wernigerode, Halberstadt and Naumburg and passed the final state law examination in Berlin in 1922.
 From 1923 he worked as a court assessor, first in the Reich tax administration office in Berlin, then transferring to the tax office in Halberstadt, the tax court in Magdeburg and the tax office in Quedlinburg.
 On 1 August 1924 he was appointed a Regierungsrat (Government Counselor).